MISSION

 ## Error path

-consecutive failure (no marker matched), STOP re-dispatching to prevent
+On the SECOND consecutive failure (no marker matched), STOP re-arming to

 ```